-Instructions: Results/ Comments: 1.
+Ir structions: Results/ Comments: 1.
 Click the Name Box drop-down and choose Mar_Avg from the list.
 You are now on the on the Mar sheet with cell B8 selected.
 2. Click the Name Box drop-down and choose YTD_Total from the list.
 You are now on the on the YTD sheet with cell B3:B6 are selected.
 3. On the Home Tab in the Editing Group , click the [Find & Select] button drop-down and choose Go To from the list.
 The Go To dialog opens.
 A list of all names whose scope is to the workbook or the sheet you are in are displayed.
 If there is a name with a scope outside the sheet it will not be included on the list.
 4. Choose the MarSales name and click the [OK] button.
 The Mar sheet is active and cells B3:B6 are selected.
-5. 6.
-Use the [Ctrl + G] keys to open the Go To dialog and choose another name from the list.
+6. Use the [Ctrl + G] keys to open the Go To dialog and choose another name from the list.
 The cell or cells on the sheet you selected in the Go To dialog are active.
 7. Save the file.
 [Ctrl + S].

-Using Names in Formulas Since names in formulas a cell addres s are absolute references they are idealy suited for use instead of cell references.
-By using a name in place of ss in your formulas, you get several benefits: ♦ W m Then looking over a workbooks' formulas, they are nuch easier to read and understand. ♦ T. ac here is no need to worry about converting the cell ldress from relative to absolute.
-N CE ames appear in the functions list as you type in the ells formula. \$ Functions are displayed with the silver FX circle icon \$ Names are displayed with the cells tag icon
+Using Names in Formulas ince names are absolute references they are ideal se in formulas instead of cell references.
+By using lace of a cell address in your formulas, you get se a name in When looking over a workbooks' formumuch easier to read and understand. las, they are There is no need to worry about convert address from relative to absolute. ing the cell Names appear in the functions list as yo cells formula. u type in the Functions are displayed with the silv icon er FX circle → € MAX € MAXA Names are displayed with the cells t ag icon 🗰 Monday It is much easier to remember there is a instead of remembering the address PP2

-- ♦ It is much easier to remember there is a cell named Tax instead of remembering the address PP2345. - Add Apply Name from Define Name drop-down
+♦ Add Apply Name from Define Name drop-down